uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 An imperative demand exists to utilize models that integrate cryo-hydrological processes with ecosystem carbon cycling and to explore the uncertainties of modeling the permafrost carbon feedback.

 The evolution and refinement of ``DVMDOSTEM`` (Dynamic Vegetation, Dynamic Organic Soil Terrestrial Ecosystem Model) has been shaped by extensive research and application, marked by a strong focus on simulating biophysical and biogeochemical interactions amongst the soil, vegetation, and atmosphere, particularly in high-latitude ecosystems.
-Developed to encapsulate carbon and nitrogen cycles, and influenced by a myriad of factors ranging from climatic variables and disturbances, to varied biophysical processes, the model's trajectory has aimed to offer nuanced insights into these complex interplays across both seasonal and centennial scales (Genet et al., 2013, 2018).
+Developed to encapsulate carbon and nitrogen cycles, as influenced by a myriad of factors ranging from climatic variables and disturbances, to varied biophysical processes, the model's trajectory of development has offered nuanced insights into these complex interplays across both seasonal and centennial scales (Genet et al., 2013, 2018).
 This model is designed to be computationally efficient while incorporating the necessary physics to study carbon cycling in frozen ground.

 ``DVMDOSTEM`` uses coupled soil thermal and hydrological dynamics, including snow cover and canopy development (Zhuang et al., 2002; Euskirchen et al., 2006, 2014; Yi et al., 2009; McGuire et al., 2018).
 Detailed structuring of vegetation into multiple plant functional types (PFTs) and leaf/stem/root compartments within each PFT, alongside soil stratification into various horizons and layers, has enabled meticulous simulations of carbon, nitrogen, temperature, and water content across diverse sub-components of the ecosystem.